ARC-Lab-UF/intel-training-modules/SYCL/README.md

 # Introduction

-These repository provides a tutorial on SYCL and DPC++.
+This repository provides a tutorial on SYCL and DPC++.
 The provided examples are designed to work on the Intel DevCloud, but can also be performed by installing the necessary tools locally.

 The tutorial assumes you have some experience with C++, but includes an overview of recent constructs that are leveraged within SYCL (e.g, lambas).